AaronAlfer/NQueensMagic/README.md

 # N Queens Magic
 *A program that solves the N Queens puzzle*
+## Project Structure
+In the repository, you can find 2 folders: 'NQueensMagic' and 'NQueensMagicConsole'.
+The former contains the core library.
+The latter simply bounds the program to the Windows Console UI.
+The Console interface makes use of simple commands that are explained in NQueensMagicConsole\ConsoleCommands.txt.
 ## Introduction
 So I was figuring out how to program my own chess engine, and suddenly I stumbled upon an article saying that some Math institute offers $1M to anyone who can 'solve a chess puzzle'.
 It had something to do with the P vs NP problem, and the thing was a bit trickier than what the title suggested (who would guess).